-Target groups of the actions are the inhabitants of CBR and the natural environment.
+Target groups of the actions are the inhabitants of CBR and the natural environment minimize the risks of drought, floods, inland inundation.
+Investments should focus preferably on areas affected mostly by droughts.

 Potential beneficiaries of the actions are water management organisations in partnership with the relevant public organisations.